 The best value organised tour to Stonehenge

-I 100% recommend you to make time during your trip to the British capital to take this full-day trip to Stonehenge and see the most famous megalith in the world in person.
+I 100% recommend you make time during your trip to the British capital to take this full-day excursion to Stonehenge and see the most famous megalith in the world in person.
 It's an amazing place that will impress you!
 To make the most of the day, the tour starts early, at 7am.
-You can catch the bus at two different points in the city (London Bridge Street and Harrington Gardens) to head to Stonehenge.
+You can catch the bus at two different points in the city (London Bridge Street and Harrington Gardens) to get to Stonehenge.

-Ahead of you is a two-hour drive to Salisbury Plain, a lonely, treeless, uninhabited wasteland where this ancient monument, thousands of years old, is located.
+Ahead lies a two-hour drive to Salisbury Plain, a lonely, treeless, treeless wasteland where this ancient monument, thousands of years old, is located.

-The best thing about this Stonehenge tour is that it offers the convenience of an organised tour with the independence of an audio guide, so you can explore the famous megalith, the museum and the reconstruction of a Neolithic settlement at your own pace and at your own leisure.
+The great thing about this Stonehenge tour is that it offers the convenience of an organised tour with the independence of an audio guide, so you can explore the famous megalith, museum and reconstruction of a Neolithic settlement at your own pace and at your own leisure.

 Once there, you will have 3 hours to enjoy this magical place to which, since time immemorial, man has attributed a special meaning of connection between the earthly and the supernatural, which today many researchers continue to study in order to unravel its enigmatic symbolism.

-At the end of the tour, you will board the coach back to London, where you can sit back and reminisce about all you have learnt and experienced at Stonehenge during this exciting journey.
+At the end of the tour you will get back on the coach to London where you can sit back and reminisce about what you have learned and experienced at Stonehenge during this exciting trip.

 Why I like this tour: This tour offers the advantages of joining an organised tour (you don't have to worry about timetables or transport) and the advantages of touring the site at your own pace.
-You'll be able to follow the audio guide commentary to understand everything you see without having to stick to the steps and schedules of a group, as you'll have up to 3 hours to walk around the site at your own pace.
+You will be able to follow the audio guide commentary to understand everything you see without having to stick to the steps and schedules of a group, as you will have up to 3 hours to walk around the site at your own pace.